quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     1. Find all the XORs in the current `BasicBlock`.
     2. Choose the base used to transform the XOR operands.
-       In the introduction we used base 3, but this can be generalized to an arbitrary base (almost arbitrary...).
+       In the introduction we use base 3, but this can be generalized to an arbitrary base (almost arbitrary...).
     3. Transform the XORs' operands.
     4. Create an ADD between the transformed operands.
     5. Transform back the result of the ADD to a standard representation.